 Find out how you can keep your dog mentally stimulated to prevent boredom and destructive behaviour.

 They Are Both Food Motivated

-Both breeds are prone to obesity, so it is very important not to overfeed, and to keep your dog at an ideal weight, to improve their quality of life.
+Both breeds are prone to obesity, but Labs are more prone (see health problems above), so it is very important not to overfeed, and to keep your dog at an ideal weight, to improve their quality of life.

 Summary Of Similarities

 - Both are retrievers, and live up to their name.

 - Both have a love for water and are excellent swimmers.